sash/jqueryui-init/README.md

 Features:
 ---------
 * Assigning data-ui-tabs attrubute to the div that holds your ul and tab divs is all you need to setup the tabs widget
-* Supports all of the current standart widgets and can be easly configured to support your custom widgets
+* Supports all of the current standart widgets and can be easily configured to support your custom widgets
 * When loading html with ajax, call trigger('ui-update') on the element that holds the new dom, and all widgets will be initialized

 > Example: